rla/alternative-router/README.md

 Request must contain terms `method(Method)` and `path(Path)`.
 Throws `handler_failed(Method, Path)` when handler was found but it failed during execution.

+### Inspecting routes

+Use the `route(?Method, ?Route, ?Before, ?Goal)` predicate.

+### Removing routes

+Use the `route_remove(Method, Route)` predicate.
+Both arguments can be unbound or partially instantiated.

 ## Installation

 To install as a package:

     pack_install('http://packs.rlaanemets.com/alternative-router/arouter-*.tgz').

+Tested with Swi-Prolog 7.x but should work with earlier versions too.

 ## Full API documentation